firatkiral/ConnectGraphJava/readme.md

 Getting connected also invalidates node.
 So calling get() method will trigger all invalidated nodes.
 But when we try to evaluate this line we'll get "java.lang.NullPointerException".
-Because in the vectorLengthNode we didn't initialize input input and returns null and causes this error.
+Because in the vectorLengthNode we didn't initialize input property and returned null that caused this error.
 ```java
 out = multiplyNode.get();
 ```